scala-tessella/ring-seq/src/main/paradox/categories/iterators.md

 All possible rotations and reflections.

+@@@ note

-_Note:_ Starting from itself and moving one rotation step to the right, then reversing and doing the same.
+Starting from itself and moving one rotation step to the right, then reversing and doing the same.

+@@@

 ### Example